The Unfairness of Active Users and Popularity Bias in Point-of-Interest Recommendation: Introduction

 Most papers in this field focus on the fairness perspective either on the side of users or items~\cite{gomez2022provider,boratto2022consumer,abdollahpouri2019unfairness,kowald2020unfairness,abdollahpouri2021user}.
 Contrary to these works, the work at hand aims to look into the interplay between \textit{accuracy}, \textit{producer fairness}, and \textit{consumer fairness} in a multi-sided marketplace ecosystem and the possible trade-off between them.
 Specifically, we focus on the fairness of state-of-the-art POI recommendation algorithms and investigate the performance of various algorithms on two real-world POI datasets, \gow and \yelp, to address the following research questions:

-\begin{itemize} \item \textbf{RQ1}: To what extent are users or user groups (active v.s.~less-active) interested in popular POIs?
+\begin{itemize} \item \textbf{RQ1}: To what extent are users interested in popular POIs?
 That is identifying natural data bias toward popularity. (cf.~Section \ref{sec:profile_analysis}) \item \textbf{RQ2}: Is there a trade-off among the factors of accuracy, user fairness, and item fairness? (cf.~Section \ref{sec:tradeoff_analysis}) \item \textbf{RQ3}: Could we classify algorithms based on their performance on the accuracy, user fairness, and item fairness?
 Which ones can produce satisfactory results on all three factors, and which one suffers more from bias issues? (cf.~Section \ref{sec:biasrecommendation}) \end{itemize}

 To answer the mentioned questions, we analyze the users' profiles regarding their check-ins behavior and compare several state-of-the-art recommendation algorithms regarding their general popularity bias propagation and the extent to which it affects different groups of users and items.
 In the following, we review the related works in Section \ref{sec:relatedworks} and explain the experimental setup in Section \ref{sec:experiment}.
 Then, we conduct experiments and the evaluation results in Section \ref{sec:results}.
 We conclude the paper in Section \ref{sec:conclusion}.
 Finally, to enable reproducibility of the results, we have made our codes open source.\footnote{\url{https://github.com/RecSys-lab/FairPOI}}